 Unbeknownst to me, she had developed a fungal infection on both of her big toes.
 I was unaware of this since her nails were never without polish, no matter the season of the year.
 Surprisingly (or maybe not so surprisingly) not one nail technician ever turned her away after seeing what the nails looked like when the old polish was removed.
 (I have plenty to say about that, but I don’t want to deviate from the main focus of this blog article.)

 My daughter subsequently realized that her toenails were getting worse and that it was high time that she told me about it.
 I was horrified to see that they were yellow, thick and rough in appearance.
 I’ve seen this on diabetics and elderly people with poor leg circulation, but never on a young person.

 I immediately scheduled an appointment with a local podiatrist.
 He diagnosed her with onychomycosis which is a fungal infection that affects toenails.
 She was instructed to apply a medicated polish for a period of time.
 When that proved unsuccessful, he wanted to write her a prescription for an oral medication that would require regular blood work to be certain that it was not adversely affecting her liver.
 As far as I was concerned, this medication was not an option!

 Truth be told, my daughter’s entire immune system was a disaster.
 Since infancy she was continually getting colds, viruses, and ear infections.
 She was a magnet for germs.
-At seven years of age, she contracted mono and had to miss a few weeks of school.
+At seven years of age, she contracted the mono virus and had to miss several weeks of school.
 As a young teen, she was also plagued with sinus infections, yeast infections and urinary tract infections.
-She had pneumonia and bronchitis in college.
+She also had pneumonia and bronchitis in college.

 Why was she always sick?